-A new research paper in Nature Communications echoes the findings that climate scientists around the world are observing - parts of the Gulf Stream are slowing down.
+A recent research paper in Nature Communications echoes the findings that climate scientists around the world are observing - parts of the Gulf Stream are slowing down.

 Ocean currents are complex and have far-reaching impacts on all continents on Earth.
 From the icebergs that float past Newfoundland to the harbours that never freeze in northern Norway, the warmth from the Gulf Stream plays a key role in the climates that we are familiar with today.